 If your cost analysis reveals significant increases, you have several paths forward:

 Some forwarders report success negotiating transitional pricing or volume discounts.
-It's worth asking, especially if you're a larger customer.
+It is worth asking, especially if you are a larger customer.

-If you're paying for features you don't use, the new model might actually benefit you since everything is included.
+If you are paying for features you do not use, the new model might actually benefit you since everything is included.
 Review your actual usage patterns.

 Many forwarders are using this moment to seriously evaluate whether CargoWise is still the right fit.
 And "seriously" is the key word here.
 This is no longer a hypothetical conversation.